-Course Project: The course project will be an educational poster exploring one of the topics of this course, plus a summary paper explaining your topic in more detail.
+Course Project: The course project will be an educational poster / power-point exploring one of the topics of this course, plus a summary paper explaining your topic in more detail.

 Exams: I have scheduled two exams (required), plus a final exam (not required).
-The exams are scheduled to be mainly essay.
+The exams will be cumulative.
 The final exam will cover all the material in the course, but will be an opportunity to recover some, but not all of the points lost during previous exams.